ecrucru/anticrux/README.md

 It is important to know how the options influence a move AntiCrux makes.

-Schematically, AntiCrux plays all the possible moves to find a better situation.
+Schematically, AntiCrux plays all the possible moves level by level to find a better situation.
 Finding the possible moves becomes exponential rapidly.
 Exploring more than 4 half-moves can be complicated.
-Because AntiChess insists on the forced moves, the number of possible moves can be reduced a lot, allowing the algorithm to explore deeper with higher efficiency.
+Because AntiChess insists on the forced moves, the number of possible moves can be reduced a lot, allowing the algorithm to explore deeper with an higher efficiency.

 Playing one piece is an *half-move* generating a new position called *node*.
 This node will lead to new nodes if there are available moves for the next player.
 The nodes are connected and the players take turns in the play.
 This game is modelled with a tree structure whose branches can be cut for its hidden treasure : the right move to play !